chinchang/cta.js/README.md

 Public API
 -----

-### cta(fromElement, toElement [, options] [, callback] )
+### cta(sourceElement, targetElement [, options] [, callback] )

-Animate an element `fromElement` onto `toElement`.
+Animate an element `sourceElement` onto `targetElement`.

-* `fromElement` - DOM Element which is the starting point of animation.
+* `sourceElement` - DOM Element which is the starting point of animation.
-* `toElement` - DOM Element which is the end point of animation.
+* `targetElement` - DOM Element which is the end point of animation.
 * `options` - A map of additional options to control the animation behaviour.
 	* `duration` - Duration (in seconds) of animation.
 Default is `0.3` seconds.
-	* `targetShowDuration` - Duration (in seconds) of `toElement` to become visible, if hidden initially.
+	* `targetShowDuration` - Duration (in seconds) of `targetElement` to become visible, if hidden initially.
 The library will automatically try to figure this out from the element's computed styles.
 Default is `0` seconds.
-	* `relativeToWindow` - Set to true if you want animation to happen relative to window (with fixed positioned elements).
-Default is relative to document (absolute positioned).
+	* `relativeToWindow` - Set to true if your target element is fixed positioned in the window.
+Default is relative to document (works good with normal elements).
 * `callback` - Optional callback to execute after animation completes.